 Third, make sure your hoodie does not contain anything offensive.
 Sometimes, the message can have intentional puns and you’d better know what they mean, especially if you plan to wear them in Japan.

 The variety of Japanise hoodies is vast and colorful.
-Everyone can get something to fit their taste and budget.
+They can be cute and bold, artistic or simple.
+Everyone can get something to fit their taste and budget and be unusual in a good way.
 Choose whatever you like about the country — writing, art, street style, food or traditions — and show your love with clothing.